 From here is the Ol Malo lodge.
 Please note that there was a wildlife dearth due to the drought, as you can see from the scenery photos even dry rivers.
 I only saw giraffes, gazelles, jackles and of course birds and that was just really it, the wildlife was really poor.

-- madaboutcheetah and TonyQ like this
+- madaboutcheetah, pault, gatoratlarge and 4 others like this